-The mission of the Electrical Engineering Technology (ELT) program is to prepare students for immediate and productive employment in their field upon graduation.
+The mission of the Electrical Engineering Technology (BELT) program is to prepare students for immediate and productive employment in their field upon graduation.
 This is accomplished through educational experiences combining theory and practical application in the basic knowledge, skills, techniques, practices, and concepts employed in their profession.
 The program endeavors to develop the student’s ability to think critically, to communicate effectively and to independently solve problems.
 An important objective is to instill in students the necessity for continued professional development.

-ELT Program Educational Objectives:
+BELT Program Educational Objectives:

 - Graduates will solve problems using the modern tools of the discipline.